AlexMorson/bird-mods/README.md

 ## Installation

 1. Download BepInEx\_x86 from the [BepInEx releases page](https://github.com/BepInEx/BepInEx/releases).
+(Note: `x86`, not `x64`!)
-2. Extract it into the game folder so that `BepInEx/` is beside `TheKingsBird_Data/`.
+2. Extract the zip into the game folder so that `BepInEx/`, `doorstop_config.ini` and `winhttp.dll` are in the same place as `TheKingsBird.exe`.
 3. Run the game once to let BepInEx set itself up.
+This will create `BepInEx/LogOutput.txt` if successful.
-4. Download `TasBird.dll` from the releases page and put it in `BepInEx/plugins/`.
+4. Download the desired mod's `dll` from the [releases page](https://github.com/AlexMorson/bird-mods/releases) and put it in `BepInEx/plugins/`.
 5. (optional) Install the [ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases) plugin to get a config menu bound to F1.

 ## Development